-I camped in the upper peninsula of Michigan with my parents during the summer I was three.
-To get to our campsite we drove down a long dirt road, ending up at a clearing on the shore of a lake where there was no one else and nothing but a narrow dock, a rowboat, an outhouse, and trees.
+Memories of camping in the upper peninsula of Michigan have been with me all my life.
+I was just three when I went with my parents to a clearing on the shore of a lake where there was nothing but a narrow dock, a rowboat, an outhouse, and trees.

 In the book “A House of my Own” by Sandra Cisneros, she writes: “At sixty I want a house pared down to what nourishes my spirit.”

 Also: “What I’ve longed for is a refuge as spiritual as a monastery, as private as a cloistered convent… a fortress for the creative self.”

 I read these words recently and identified strongly with them.
 Continue reading “A Fortress for the creative self”

 While we are having some repair work done in our home office, I have temporarily moved my books to various locations around the house, leading me to wonder, once again, why I continue to own so many, especially considering how often we move.